 Natural metaphors provide a lucid, illustrative and meaningful way of understanding ourselves, our relationships and our learning.
 They afford us the capacity to explore the concepts of metamorphosis, homeostasis, and resilience.

-In the March edition of the BPS journal The Psychologist featured a story on the use of the Tree Metaphor combined with a post-it task for for team members to express and talk about their strengths as well as their challenges.
+where to buy topamax weight loss In the March edition of the BPS journal The Psychologist featured a story on the use of the Tree Metaphor combined with a post-it task for for team members to express and talk about their strengths as well as their challenges.
 Authors Stella Gkika and Elaine Swift adapted a narrative therapy technique from Ncazelo Ncube, a child psychologist from Zimbabwe, to develop the ‘Tree of Work-Life’.

 Attendees at the Valuing Nature Conference and our Mindscape Summit will be familiar with the approach where the natural symbol has a direct alignment with the conference themes.
 The tree logo was used to capture ideas from the event participants and also enabled informal break-out discussion.